• Skip to primary navigation

 Spinach in Smoothies

-I always get the question whether I can taste the spinach in my smoothies, and the answer is no!
+I always get the question of whether I can taste the spinach in my smoothies, and the answer is no!
 Here are a few tips for you:

 • Pair with naturally sweet fruits!
 I’m using pineapple in my recipe here, but banana also works great.